No office hours until fall semester. Have a great summer!

 Professor Wilcox has spent her career investigating religious and spiritual beliefs, practices, and identities in LGBTQ communities, both in the U.S. and internationally.
 In addition to publishing numerous articles on gender, sexuality, and religion, she has written or edited the following books:

 Professor Wilcox is currently at work on a book on the Sisters of Perpetual Indulgence.
 This religiously-unaffiliated, international order of "twenty-first century queer nuns" serves LGBTQ communities on four continents through fundraising, education, outreach, and activism.
 Professor Wilcox's multi-method project combines in-depth interviews, focus groups, participant observation, oral history, and archival research to get as full a picture of the order as possible; her analysis brings to bear perspectives from queer theory, performance studies, sociology, and religious studies.
 Look for the book to be on the shelves within the next few years!
-Future projects include a textbook on queer religiosities, and a book on the uses of religious imagery in queer erotica, pornography, and BDSM play.
+Future projects include a textbook on queer religiosities, and a book on the uses of religious imagery in sexual subcultures.